IVR Benefits

 In general, the faster your employees answer calls, the greater your customer satisfaction rates will be.
 No one likes waiting on hold.

-Arguably one of the most important metrics in any contact center, CSAT provides insight into the average level of satisfaction a customer experiences when interacting with your team.
+Arguably one of the most important call center KPIs, CSAT provides insight into the average level of satisfaction a customer experiences when interacting with your team.
 It’s critical to your quality assurance strategy and retaining customers.

 Companies calculate CSAT scores through surveys, asking their customers to rate how “satisfied” they were with an interaction on a scale, usually from 1(very unsatisfied) to 5 (very satisfied).
 They then divide the number of satisfied customers by the total number of respondents.